Why Automate Salesforce Testing?

-- Frequent system updates: Salesforce regularly updates its platform to enhance user experiences or fix underlying issues.
-However, these changes can impact the customizations, enhancements, and even standard uses of the platform.
+- Frequent system updates: Salesforce endeavors to keep its platform evergreen, enhance user experience, and fix all the underlying issues with regular updates.
+However, such updates can impact the performance of customizations, enhancements, and even standard uses of the platform.

-- Shadow DOMs: Salesforce leverages Shadow DOMs to isolate components, making it difficult to identify elements in test automation.
+- Utilization of Shadow DOMs: Salesforce utilizes Shadow DOMs to isolate components in the platform, making it difficult to identify various elements during test automation.

-- Heavy DOM structure: Salesforce’s DOM structure is heavy with a complex tree structure.
-This means that automation tools will need more time to access them and work accurately.
+- Use of complex DOM structure: Salesforce’s DOM structure comes with a complex tree structure.
+This means that test automation tools require more time to access components and work accurately.

-- Element identifiers are hidden: Usually, any test automation tool will need element details to identify visual elements in the application.
-Salesforce hides these for development purposes, making test automation very difficult.
+- Element identifiers remain hidden: Any test automation tool requires to locate the element details to identify visual elements in an application.
+However, Salesforce inherently hides these details for development purposes, creating roadblocks for test automation.

-- Dynamic elements: UI elements that change with every test script run can be a real burden for test automation.
-Without an element locator strategy, maintenance of Salesforce tests becomes a time-consuming task.
+- Problems with dynamic elements: When UI elements keep changing with every test script run, it can cause serious challenges for test automation.
+Thereby, maintenance of Salesforce tests becomes a time-consuming task without an element locator strategy.

-- Iframes: In Salesforce, a new tab is a new frame.
-These frames are difficult to identify because the test automation tool needs to identify the elements under the frame.
-This can be difficult to automate with a script-based tool like Selenium and you will need to add that script logic in yourself.
+- Difficulties with Iframes: In Salesforce terminology every new tab is a new frame.
+These frames can be difficult to identify as the test automation tool needs to identify these elements under the frame.
+Consequently, tests can be difficult to automate with a script-based tool such as Selenium and testers will need to add a script logic to make the test successful.

 The next inevitable question is of course how best to overcome these automation challenges.
 The trick is to select a robust and proven Salesforce or CRM test automation solution that enables teams to ensure the quality and performance of their Salesforce instance.
 No-code test automation solutions for their simplicity of use, rapid setup time, and low maintenance have emerged as favorite options for Salesforce test automation.